- What Is Irritable Bowel Syndrome (IBS)?

 Western medicine has gotten incredibly good at managing the symptoms of ailments caused by our modern lifestyle.
 Rather than fixing the root causes of modern illnesses, treating symptoms with pharmaceuticals appears to be the default treatment recommendation of many healthcare professionals.
 I’d argue that’s because selling drugs is more profitable than recommending lifestyle changes.

-But none of these drugs fixes the underlying problem.
+But none of these drugs fix the underlying problem.
 The only way to cure IBS (and similar gut issues) is to adopt a lifestyle that’s compatible with how the human body has evolved over millions of years.
-That includes the avoidance of foods that cause inflammation and that damage the delicate lining of your gut, managing stress, and focusing on sleep quality, to name a few.
+That includes the avoidance of foods that cause inflammation and that damage the delicate lining of the gut, better managing stress, and focusing on sleep quality, to name a few.

-Check out my article about the core principles of a healthy lifestyle to learn more about that.
+Check out my article about the core principles of a healthy lifestyle to learn more about these concepts.

 If you suffer from IBS and you want to give my tips a try, let me know about your experience in the comment section below!